 There’s a fine range of cellar doors where you can enjoy a quality meal and pick up some local produce.

-Murrumbateman has some fabulous events, including the village market which runs twice a month on Sundays and sells fresh local produce, wines and gourmet delights, and the Canberra District Wine Harvest Festival each April, which is a chance to meet winemakers, indulge in fabulous tasting experiences and kick back in the lovely countryside.
+Murrumbateman has some fabulous events, including the village market which runs twice a month on Sundays and sells fresh local produce, wines and gourmet delights, and the Canberra District Wine Harvest Festival, usually held each April, which is a chance to meet winemakers, indulge in fabulous tasting experiences and kick back in the lovely countryside.

 Here are our picks of places to visit in and around Murrumbateman.